yan-soon/tp/docs/UserGuide.md

 1. Type `science` into the command box, press **Enter** to execute it.
 ![Science1](images/Science1.png)

-2. The result display box will then display all the available Science modules that you can take.
+2. The result display box will then display all the available Science modules that you can take, as shown below.
 ![Science2](images/Science2.png)

 ### Searching for a module: `search`